zeevallin/arcane/README.md

 ### Create your first Refinery

-Before you can use the `refine` helper, you need a Refinery for the model you want to pass parameters to.
+Before you can use the parameter methods, you need a Refinery for the model you want to pass parameters to.
 Simply create the directory `/app/refineries` in your Rails project.
 Create a Refinery your model, in this case Article. `/app/refineries/article_refinery.rb`.
 Create a class in that file called `ArticleRefinery`.